All around, nothing but corruption,

 You tell me that I don’t have potential

-I don’t give a fuck about your god damn credentials
+I don’t give a damn about your god damn credentials

 You shove it down my throat